-Page 27 of 246 Select one: SSI standard Optional state supplement standard Medically needy income standard The special income level for institutionalized persons (select one): 300% of the SSI Federal Benefit Rate (FBR) A percentage of the FBR, which is less than 300% Specify the percentage: A dollar amount which is less than 300%.
-Specify dollar amount: A percentage of the Federal poverty level Specify percentage: Other standard included under the state plan Specify: The following dollar amount If this amount changes, this item will be revised.
-Specify dollar amount: The following formula is used to determine the needs allowance: Specify: Other Specify:
+SSI standard Optional state supplement standard Medically needy income standard The special income level for institutionalized persons

+(select one):

+300% of the SSI Federal Benefit Rate (FBR) A percentage of the FBR, which is less than 300% ii.
+Allowance for the spouse only (select one):

+Specify the percentage:

+A dollar amount which is less than 300%.

+Specify dollar amount:

+A percentage of the Federal poverty level

+Specify percentage:

+Other standard included under the state plan

+Specify:

+The following dollar amount

+Specify dollar amount: If this amount changes, this item will be revised.

+The following formula is used to determine the needs allowance:

+Specify:

+Other

+Specify: